Lou610/DDDTemplate/README.md

 Ensure that you have setup your ConnectionString for your project.

+## Configuration

+Ensure appsettings.json is in place.

+CORS has been setup with API versioning and if you plan on using this with a front end like Angular or React the CORS setup is already done.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first